 - CCS Early Learning, Meadow Lakes Center, Mile 49 Parks Highway

 The Alaska Department of Education and Early Development (DEED) publishes the Notice of Procedural Safeguards.
 This document conforms to the U.S. Department of Education, Office of Special Education Program’s Model Procedural Safeguards Notice with specific information about Alaska’s rules as necessary.
 It is designed as a document to help you understand your rights, but should not be used as replacement to the actual laws and regulations.
-The full text of those laws can be located Here.

 - The Reading Eggs program has been developed by a highly experienced team of teachers, educational writers, animators and web developers.
 The Reading Eggs program focuses on a core reading curriculum of skills and strategies essential for sustained reading success.
 It completely supports what children learn at school and will help to improve your child’s school results.

 - Starfall has been a free online resource since 2002, teaching millions of children to read and inspiring a love of learning through exploration.
 There is no advertising and the site does not collect any personal information from children.
 Members enjoy mathematics, additional reading activities, and songs.